vidaud/seta/seta-doc/docs/user-guide/communities.md

 4. Select ^^Report document to Community creators^^ to report the document to a manager.

 !!! warning
-    Creators may or may not choose to remove the document or block the person who shared the document.
+    Creators may or may not choose to remove the document or block the person who shared the document.-->